-The pregnancy will be taking an increasing toll on your body and you'll probably begin to feel a lot more tired, perhaps hungrier and as your bump grows bedtimes may become a little bit more uncomfortable at this stage.
+Your pregnancy may begin to feel like it's taking a toll on your body and you'll probably begin to feel a lot more tired, perhaps even hungrier as your bump grows, and bedtime may become a bit more uncomfortable at this stage.

-While you might think that most symptoms appear in the first trimester, there are still some common symptoms you may be experiencing at this milestone:
+While you might think that most symptoms appear in the first trimester, there are still some common symptoms you may be experiencing at this pregnancy stage:

 Your growing belly and back pain

-By six months you're likely to have a definite baby bump growing.
-With the growth and your centre of gravity changing you may experience back pain.
-The ligaments in your back and pelvis have also softened preparing you for labour and may contribute to the back pain.
-There are a few things you can do here to help alleviate any pain, such as wearing flat shoes, bending at the knees when picking stuff up, getting as much rest as possible, having a pregnancy massage or even trying out some pregnancy yoga.
+By six months you're likely to have a baby bump growing and be putting on weight, but don't worry if you can't see a big bump, as every pregnancy is different.
+With the growth and your centre of gravity changing, you may experience back pain in pregnancy.
+This all comes down to the softening of ligaments in your back and pelvis preparing you for labour which may contribute to the back pain.
+There are a few things you can do here to help alleviate any pain, such as wearing flat shoes, avoid standing or walking for long periods and start bending at the knees when picking stuff up.
+Consider having a pregnancy massage or even trying out some pregnancy yoga to help try and relieve some of the pain.

 It’s around now that you might notice your ankles, feet and hands becoming swollen.
-First of all, if you didn’t already have a visible enough excuse to put your feet up, you really do now, so get them up whenever you can and rest.
-Some swelling is best raised with your midwife or GP as they can rule out pre-eclampsia during your pregnancy, which is serious blood pressure condition.
+If you didn’t already have an excuse to put your feet up, you really do now, so get them up whenever you can and rest.
+Serious swelling is best raised with your midwife or GP as they can rule out pre-eclampsia during your pregnancy, which is a serious blood pressure condition.

 Leg cramps

 Sometimes at this stage leg cramps can be common, especially in the middle of the night.
-Stretching and keeping hydrated can help here, although sadly won't stop the cramps from occurring completely.
+Stretching before bed and generally staying hydrated can help, although sadly won't prevent the cramps.

 Pregnancy cravings

-At this stage, your baby is really growing and developing so your appetite can go through the roof.
-Providing fuel for both them and you is a hungry business.
-Your body needs extra nutrients and vitamins to support your baby's organs which can result in weird pregnancy cravings.
+At this stage, your baby is growing rapidly so your appetite can go through the roof.
+You may feel hungry all the time or just a little more than usual.
+Your body needs extra nutrients and vitamins to support your baby's organs which can result in those weird pregnancy cravings we often hear about.

 Make sure you don't deprive yourself but don't go overboard.
-Your body will need different nutrients in pregnancy, so it's good to eat a range of foods such as fruit, vegetables and whole grains, with the occasional sweet or salty treat.
+The idea that you're eating for two isn't really true and you don't need to double your intake, but your body will need more nutrients in pregnancy.
+The NHS advice for pregnant women is to eat as healthy and balanced a diet as possible - the more colourful your plate looks the better.
+Some of the best foods to eat during pregnancy include spinach, oily fish, carrots, milk, mushrooms and meat with the occasional sweet or salty treat.
 You can speak to your midwife about diet and how many extra calories is recommended for you per day at this stage.

 Snoring

-Due to hormones changing so much, pregnant women often experience snoring at this stage of pregnancy.
+Due to hormonal changes, pregnant women often experience snoring at this stage of pregnancy.
 High levels of oestrogen and progesterone cause the blood vessels in your nose to open wider as well as the swelling of your mucous membranes, which all this contributes to congestion and snoring.

 Struggle sleeping

-Getting a good night's sleep during pregnancy is important but tossing and turning has taken on a new meaning this month.
+Getting a comfortable and good night's sleep during pregnancy is important but tossing and turning may take on a new meaning this month.
 It might be a tad early for sleeplessness yet, but it will kick in at some point and the reasons for it are delightfully varied and endless.
-If it’s not your bladder nagging you to get up, it’s a simple fact that you no longer have any idea how to get comfortable.
+If it’s not your bladder waking you up to be emptied, it’s simply that you just can't get comfortable.

 Heartburn

-Your uterus is growing and moving upwards at 6 months pregnant and after, putting pressure on your stomach which can cause heartburn.
+Your uterus is growing and moving upwards from 6 months pregnant, this puts pressure on your stomach which can cause heartburn.
 Eating smaller meals more frequently may help subside this, as well as cutting out rich, fatty, spicy foods and caffeine.
-If you want to take over the counter heartburn medication, make sure you speak to your doctor or midwife first.
+If you want to take over the counter heartburn medication, be sure you speak to your doctor or midwife first.

 Feeling overheated